scacchig/Synergy-Chess/README.md

 if diff < 0 : best move = move CE / 2

-cr4) if between 7 CE there is an absolute majority of 3 CE with equal moves and if is True this is Bst Move, but if not, proceed to the next check - cr5)
+cr4) if between 7 CE there is an absolute majority of 3 CE with equal moves and if is True this is Best Move, but if not, proceed to the next check - cr5)

 cr5) - Check if between 7 CE there is a group of 2 CE with equal moves and compare with the verdict of the CE n ° 8 ;